gesown/pipelines-dotnet-core/README.md

-# pipelines-dotnet-core
+# Sample ASP.NET Core application for VSTS and TFS docs

-pipelines-dotnet-core example for CI/CD to Azure using YAML
+For information on how to use this repository, see [.NET Core](https://docs.microsoft.com/vsts/pipelines/languages/dotnet-core).

 # Contributing